gwarpDN/PBMSE/README.md

 https://www.youtube.com/playlist?list=PLYckRCzMPugwTEQwiZIbCP78bHyWAbwzE
 * Mesh index for 9.0 models, if you are a modder or wanna become one, this would be helpful to you; if not, you dont need to click this. https://docs.google.com/spreadsheets/d/1atNXrNAqR7jQlK4Je9VVWyuFzXlvRUnkff6u4TD0G2E/edit?usp=sharing

+# LICENSE
+You may include my files in your own works (mod or artwork) and alter them in any way.
+Just credit me if you wish to publish your works.